Tuesday, May 06, 2014

 Other foods also contain oxalic acid, including rhubarb stalks, black pepper, and poppy seeds'.

 Then it hit me.
-The place to get anything chocolate for cooking is G.Detou on 58, rue Tiquetonne
+Get it at G.Detou on 58, rue Tiquetonne

-Back to the cuisine.
-Of late I've been throwing in a whole cinnamon stick(top notch sticks from Cinnamon Hill), this acts as a thickening agent or emulsifier.
-By chance I added a slice of crystalized ginger from Shanghai Tang (Cock Brand 1.50€) and it thickened even more.
+Back to la cuisine.
+Lately I throw in a whole cinnamon stick(top sticks from Cinnamon Hill), to acts as a thickening agent/emulsifier.
+By chance I added a slice of crystalized ginger from Shanghai Tang (Cock Brand 1.50€) & it thickened even more.
 Always a stick of vanilla goes in.
 I reuse the vanilla bean and the cinnamon stick over and over.
 The ginger gets eaten every time.
 Voila, I'm ready to do hand-to-hand combat with favored winner Angelina (in the brown paper cup).

 Here are some extras you can throw into your brew.
 Ground Bourbon vanilla bean.
 Why not a touch of chunk grains of salt for contrast?